 Pine Mountain Settlement School

-Environmental Education programming at Pine Mountain began with the founding of the School.
+Environmental Education (EE) programming at Pine Mountain began with the founding of the School.
 While not defined in the curriculum of the School, environmental education was introduced at every opportunity into the educational program.
 The discovery of the Native American dwelling and burial site at Indian Cliff, the discussion of the ancestral heritage of students from the region, landscaping and farming as part of the vocational training experience of students, and other related environmental experiences, were constant reminders to staff and students of their beautiful and fragile shared environment.
-Pine Mountain has always defined as one of its educational missions.
-There is consistency in the efforts through the years to raise the environmental awareness of all who worked and attended Pine Mountain Settlement.
-Perhaps no one was a fully committed to the idea of complete immersion in the environmental educational opportunities at the School as was Mary Rogers.
-The idea that environmental education was fundamental to civic responsibility has always been a part of the ethos of the School.
+Pine Mountain has always defined environmentalism as one of its educational missions.
+There is consistency in the efforts through the years to raise the environmental awareness of all who work and attend Pine Mountain Settlement School’s programs.

-While the fundamental ideas surrounding environmental education have always been part of the School, the foundation of the formal Environmental Education Program was conceived and promoted as part of the School mission in the early 1970s.
+While the fundamental ideas surrounding environmental education have always been part of the School, the foundation of a formal Environmental Education Program, conceived and promoted as part of the School mission, did not occur until the early 1970s.
 From that early beginning, the School began to cast a wide net for incorporating environmental awareness into the regional schools and became a leader in the environmental education movement.

-Ultimately the fully developed Environmental Education Program in 1972 at Pine Mountain Settlement School, EE programs soon reached out to over 3,000 children and adults each year through a series of on-site and residential programs for schools and adult workshops that focused on a planned environmental education program.
+Following the formal institution of the Environmental Education Program in 1972 at Pine Mountain Settlement School, EE programs soon reached out to over 3,000 children and adults each year through a series of on-site and residential programs for schools and in adult workshops that focused on a planned environmental education program.

 The Green Book (1972) continues to provide one of the best descriptions of the ongoing concept of environmental education at Pine Mountain: